-FORM 10-Q

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 15, 2012

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission File No. 1-13881

-MARRIOTT INTERNATIONAL, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-10400 Fernwood Road, Bethesda, Maryland (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \mathbb{X} No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer × Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller Reporting Company

-Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 322,771,415 shares of Class A Common Stock, par value \$0.01 per share, outstanding at June 29, 2012.

-52-2055918 (IRS Employer Identification No.)

-20817 (Zip Code)

-Part I.
+FORM 10-Q QUARTERLY REPORT PUR ACT OF 1934 SUANT TO SECTION 13 OR 15(d) - ) OF THE SECURITIES EX CHANGE For the quarterly period ended June 15, 20 12 OR TRANSITION REPORT PUF EXCHANGE ACT OF 1934 RSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES F or the transition period from to Commission File No. 1-13881 TT INTERNATIO • Delaware 52-2055918 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 104 400 Fernwood Road, Bethesda, Mar (Address of principal executive offices) 20817 (Zip Code) (301) 380-3000 (Registrant's telephone number, including area code ) during the prece ) has filed all reports required to be filed by Se riod that the registrant was required to file suc required to be su s submitted electronically and posted on its co 05 of Regulation S-T during the preceding 12 $\Box$ a large accelerated filer, an accelerated filer, a d filer" and "smaller reporting company" in Ru eporting company.
+Large accelerate ed filer 🗵 Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller Reporting Company Indicate by v checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the ne Exchange Act).
+Yes □ No 🗵 e number of shares outstanding of each n Stock, par value \$0.01 per share, out n of the issuer's classes of common stock, as ostanding at June 29, 2012. of the latest practicable date: 322,771 1,415 shares of